woojoo666/arcana-notes/Readme.md

 In an imperative or functional language, such an example would require recursion and keeping track of visited nodes throughout the traversal.
 Not in Axis!
 We can use a simple for-loop to express the behavior.
 But how does this actually work?

 Think back to the `testScores` example in the "Timeless" section.
 We can analyze how the interpreter _might_ execute something like `shortestDistance`.
 First, all `#distance` values are by default set to infinity.
 Then, the first node to be updated will be the start node, whose `#distance` is set to 0.
-Then, the neighbors of the start node will be notified of the update, and each node will look for the closest neighbor, which should now be the start node, with a `#distance` of 0.
-Since the shortest distance for these neighbor nodes is 0, so the node will update its new `#distance` to be 1.
-This will in turn notify the neighbors of those nodes, and the cycle will repeat until all shortest distances are computed.
+Then, the neighbors of the start node will be notified of the update, and each node will look for the neighbor with the shortest distance,in this case the start node with a `#distance` of 0.
+Since the shortest distance is 0, each of these nodes will update their `#distance` to be 1.
+This will in turn notify the neighbors of these nodes, and the cycle will repeat until all shortest distances are computed.
 Due to the way this function was defined, we know that eventually, every node `#distance` will reduce to some final value, and stop sending updates to other nodes.
 We call this type of feedback "convergent".

 Note that this method was only possible because we had a list of all graph nodes available through `graph.nodes`.
 This is provided in the `Graph` data structure, but let's look at how we might implement it ourselves.
 In order to do so, we have to fall back to using recursion: